Now Hiring for 2022 Season

 Site Description: The camp is located on a 285-acre sustainable organic dairy farm in Albion, Maine.
 Site includes historic barn, out buildings for chickens, goats, sheep, horses, rabbits and a free stall barn which is home to 130 dairy cows.
 Scenic pastures, organic gardens and orchard, ponds, wetlands, forest, and farm provide an idea camp setting to explore..

-- Plan and co-lead daily “hands-on”, inquiry based programs.
+- Plan and co-teach a range of outdoor farm/environmental activities through “hands-on”, inquiry based learning.
 Topics include but not limited to animal care and feeding, gardening, sustainability, cheese making, insects, birds, soil science, freshwater ecology, wetland ecology, forest ecology, art, cooking.
 Topics taught through exploration, games, art, songs and stories.
 Attend staff trainings and meetings.

 - Participate in staff trainings, staff meetings, community chores and miscellaneous maintenance duties to contribute to the ongoing improvement of the camp

-- Supervise and evaluate JCIT who are assigned to your group
+- Supervise JCIT who are assigned to your group

 - Reset and clean camp space, bathrooms, and kitchen as a team at the end of each day and session

-- Follow and enforce all camp policies, rules and regulations
+- Implement all camp policies, rules and regulations

-- Creative, enthusiastic, team player, flexible, excellent communication skills, a good sense of humor, self-motivated and strong work ethic.
+- Excellent communication skills, a good sense of humor, self-motivated and strong work ethic.